alliedvision/VmbPy/README.md

 ```

 2) Install pip.
 On Windows, ensure that pip was installed along with the python interpreter.
 On Linux install pip via the distributions packet manager.
-On Linux systems with different
+On some Linux Distributions, pip does
-coexisting python version, pip for the installed python3 interpreter is often executed by
-calling 'pip3'.
-If this is the case on your system, use the 'pip3' command instead of 'pip'.
+install binaries to a location not covered by the PATH variable.
+If you want to run the tests
+shipped with VimbaPython, please verify that binaries installed via pip can be executed from the
+command line.

 3) Install VimbaSDK.
 On Windows install a Vimba including ImageTransform.
 On Linux install at
 least a single TransportLayer (this sets the GENICAM Environment Variables that is required to